HITRUST Assurance Program and Certification FAQs

 The HITRUST CSF helps healthcare organizations address these questions by providing an extensive mapping of the CSF controls to the HIPAA Security Rule’s standards and implementation specifications, many of which are mapped to multiple controls.
 And the CSF controls themselves consist of multiple, specific requirements contained in multiple levels.
 By implementing the HITRUST CSF control requirements that are applicable to an organization based on its specific organizational, system and regulatory risk factors, each and every standard and implementation specification in the Security Rule is addressed in a very complete and robust way.

-How many organizations have completed a HITRUST CSF assessment?
+How many organizations have completed a HITRUST Assessment?

-38,000 CSF assessments have been performed in the last three years with 15,000 CSF assessments in 2015 alone.
-HITRUST anticipates a continued demand for CSF Certification due to third-party assurance requirements from several major health organizations and requests for combined CSF-SOC 2 reports.
+38,000 HITRUST assessments have been performed in the last three years with 15,000 HITRUST assessments in 2015 alone.
+HITRUST anticipates a continued demand for HITRUST Certification due to third-party assurance requirements from several major health organizations and requests for combined CSF-SOC 2 reports.

 For more information, refer to the HITRUST C-level overview.

-Is a HITRUST CSF Validated Assessment more expensive than comparable assessments?
+Is a HITRUST Validated Assessment more expensive than comparable assessments?

 For a fair comparison of costs, one should consider various factors such as: